RovilSurioJr/rovilsuriojr.github.io/_posts/2020-12-11-Laboratory 4.md

 ![Figure 8]({{site.baseurl}}/images/LAB4.8.jpg)

 Figure 9 shows the resulting vector and the visualization of it using a 3D plot.
 The line represents the transformed values from the resulting vector by scaling the values with the arbitrary constant or by multiplying each of these into the scalar values created to show the span of it.
-The values achieved are the same as the expected values by the instructor.  <p align="justify">
+The values achieved are the same as the expected values by the instructor.

 ---
 ***